LidaAlice/english-for-designers/02-intentional-aboutness/case study.md

- Here's a basic sketch of our idea
+ Here's a basic sketch of our idea.
+(Anger, Sadness, Whatever, Joy)

 ![sketch](./img/sketch.png)